 They met at a Sexological Bodywork Certification Training, and shortly after graduating from the program, teamed up and led their first Become an Extraordinary Lover workshop.

-From their experiences in social work, therapeutic training, and with clients in therapy, they began to realize that some work in the realm of sex and relationships was beyond the boundaries of traditional therapy.
+From their experiences in social work, different modalities of training, and with clients in session, they began to realize that some work in the realm of sex and relationships was beyond the boundaries of traditional therapy.
 At the same time, they found that sexological bodywork and sex surrogacy had much broader boundaries, but still left a lot of the important aspects of sex and relationships out of the picture.

 They were inspired to create the Somatica Method as a holistic method of sex and relationship coaching, covering every aspect of sex and relationships – from emotions and communication, to passion and sexual pleasure.